innocentmayemuhavi/connect-terms-and-conditions/README.md

 10. Contact Us

-If you have any questions about these Terms, please contact us at [[email address removed]].
+If you have any questions about these Terms, please contact us at innocentmuhavimaye@gmail.com.

 Thank you for using Connect!